Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 cube 302:
 - By RetroAdvance64.
-- The original references a Creeper based from a popular Minecraft Resource pack "PureBDcraft" by Sphax.
-With this in mind, the icon is changed with the design of the Creeper from Penumbra, a Resource pack made by RetroAdvance64.
+- [Re-made by the original artist] -- More of a sidegrade to the cube as the original references the Creeper from Sphax's PureBDCraft, a Minecraft resource pack.
+The remix version takes the role of the Creeper from Retro's Penumbra resource pack.
 - ![reference_image_1](https://raw.githubusercontent.com/Luar77/Icon-Resprite-Texture-Pack/main/reference%20images/cube_302(1).png)

 cube 303:
 - By RetroAdvance64.
-- "The Poopshitters" / "Chicos, estoy comiendo mortadela". | Jokes aside, this is a meme Icon referencing an infamous hyper-realistic rendition of Sans from Undertale.
+- [Re-made by the original artist] - "Chicos, estoy comiendo mortadela". | Jokes aside, this is a meme Icon referencing an infamous hyper-realistic rendition of Sans from Undertale.
 - ![reference_image_1](https://raw.githubusercontent.com/Luar77/Icon-Resprite-Texture-Pack/main/reference%20images/cube_303(1).png)

 cube 304: